Hands on: Panasonic G100 review

-Being touted by Panasonic as “the ultimate vlogging camera”, it’s quite clear what kind of user the company is aiming the new G100 at.
+Being touted by Panasonic as “the ultimate vlogging camera”, it’s quite clear what kind of person the company is aiming its new G100 at.

-Although the camera follows on from the G90, it’s a little bit of a departure from that model, using a smaller body and with more video-centric specifications to appeal to that lucrative video content creator.
+Although the camera follows on from the Panasonic G95 / G90, it’s quite a departure from that model, using a smaller body and with more video-centric specifications to appeal to budding YouTubers.

-However, thanks to that small body, it could also be considered by those who favour stills photography as the ideal travel camera.
+Thanks to that small body, though, it could also be considered by stills photographers as the ideal travel camera.
 Pair this up with some of the smaller Micro Four Thirds lenses on the market, and you’ve got a neat little portable bundle.

+Still, it’s those video specs which are the headline grabbers here.
+Most notable is the addition of an Nokia Ozo Audio-equipped microphone system, making it the first mirrorless camera to include such a set up.

 We’ve managed to spend a few days with the G100 ahead of its global release and have been shooting a variety of stills and video.
-Here’s what we think so far.
+Here’s what we think of it so far.

 Panasonic G100 release date and price